 Ian Sutherland was President and Chief Executive Officer of the Company from October 1993 to March 1997.
-Prior to October 1993 he was Executive Vice-President, The Mutual Trust Company.

-In March, 1995, Edward Kennedy was appointed as CEO and Chairman of Alaska Commercial Company.
+In March 1995, Edward Kennedy was appointed as CEO and Chairman of Alaska Commercial Company.
 As well he served as Executive Vice-President of the Company.
-In March, 1997, he was appointed President & CEO of the Company.
+In March 1997, he was appointed President & CEO of the Company.

-If any of the above nominees is for any reason unavailable to serve as Director, proxies in favor of the Trustees will be voted for another nominee at the discretion of the Trustees unless the Unitholder has specified in the proxy that the Units are to be withheld from voting in the election of Directors or voted otherwise.
+If any of the above nominees is for any reason unavailable to serve as a Director, proxies in favour of the Trustees will be voted for another nominee at the discretion of the Trustees unless the Unitholder has specified in the proxy that the Units are to be withheld from voting in the election of Directors or voted otherwise.